mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 - **Rationale:** Invalidate the necessary provider, allow a brief moment for system processing/potential navigation triggers to settle, then force the local rebuild to hopefully catch the updated state without the redirect.
 - **Status:** Completed.
 Testing needed.

-### Fix Redirect After Linking Google from Account Settings (Current Session - Attempt 6)
+### Fix Redirect After Linking Google from Account Settings (Previous Session - Attempt 6)

 - **Context:** Using `setState` alone (Attempt 5) fixed the UI update delay but not the redirect.
 - **Changes:**